Ex-Dewey partners agree to pay at least $50 million in settlement

-Former partners of the defunct law firm Dewey & LeBoeuf agreed on Thursday to pay at least $50 million (31 million pounds) toward a settlement agreement, the minimum amount the firm's advisers had been seeking in order to submit the proposal to bankruptcy court.
+Former partners of the defunct law firm Dewey & LeBoeuf agreed on Thursday to pay at least $50 million toward a settlement agreement, the minimum amount the firm's advisers had been seeking in order to submit the proposal to bankruptcy court.

 The settlement, if approved, could mark the first major recovery for Dewey's creditors, who are owed at least $315 million, according to court filings.